-- Save money and get the best tasting sauerkraut by making your own.
+- Save money and get the best-tasting sauerkraut by making your own.
 Sauerkraut tastes the best of all when it is homemade.
-Learn how to make sauerkraut at my 22 benefits of raw sauerkraut post.
+Learn how to make sauerkraut in my 22 benefits of raw sauerkraut post.

 - For skeptics of sauerkraut, try mincing it up or blending it and then mixing it into foods-most of the time picky eaters won’t even know it is there.

 Uses for sauerkraut at breakfast